kstenerud/bonjson/bonjson.md

 BONJSON is a **1:1 compatible** binary serialization format for [JSON](#json-standards).

-It works in the same way and has the same capabilities and limitations as [JSON](#json-standards), except in binary rather than text.
+It works in the same way and has the same capabilities and limitations as [JSON](#json-standards) (no more, no less), except in binary rather than text.

 ### Why build this?

-[JSON](#json-standards) isn't going away for a **loooooooong** time, so let's at least make it less wasteful where we can!
+[JSON](#json-standards) isn't going away for a **loooooooong** time, so let's at least make it more efficient to use where we can!
 BONJSON documents are quicker and more energy efficent to process, and are generally smaller and compress better than [JSON](#json-standards).
 Machine-to-machine transmission is better done in binary, with conversion to human-readable JSON only at endpoints where a human is actually involved (or via debugging tools along the path).

 BONJSON is a drop-in replacement for [JSON](#json-standards), not an actually better format (if you want better, you might consider [Concise Encoding](https://concise-encoding.org/)).
 Structurally and logically, BONJSON works in exactly the same way as [JSON](#json-standards), suffering from all of the same problems (lack of types, weak specification, undefined edge cases, etc), **but** it can also benefit from the existing JSON ecosystem.